DumbPrograms/ChromeDevTools/README.md

 }
 ```

-Please keep in mind that these APIs are almost always async, putting `Async` suffices to the methond names are unnecessary.
+Please keep in mind that these APIs are almost always async, putting `Async` suffices to the method names are unnecessary.
 Just remember to `await` the API calls unless you don't want.

 ## Building